 Here’s a quote that sums up my experience with to-do lists and productivity systems and doing the next thing:

 What saves a [woman] is to take a step.
 Then another step.
 It is always the same step, but you have to take it. – Antoine de Saint-Exupery

 The first time I read this quote, I grinned.
 The second time I read it, I groaned, loudly.
-Because just how many times to I have to take the same dad-gum (SFW substitute for expletive) step?
+Because just how many times do I have to take the same dad-gum (expletive deleted) step?